CMakePP/CMakePPLang/paper/paper.md

 and the need arises to make building projects with CMake easier and less error prone.
-The complexity of builds will also increase as scientific computing moves toward heterogeneous systems, requiring programs to leverage a combination of CPUs, GPUs, and other specialized hardware. [@ref?]
-Better utilities and extensions in CMake can help alleviate these issues, but these tools must be able to be designed in a maintainable and testable way.
+The complexity of builds will also increase as scientific computing moves toward heterogeneous systems, requiring programs to leverage a combination of CPUs, GPUs, and other specialized hardware. [@richard_pluginplay_2023] Better utilities and extensions in CMake can help alleviate these issues, but these tools must be able to be designed in a maintainable and testable way.
 [@pressman_142_2005] Object-oriented programming excels at managing and